jamesrharwood/equator-guidelines-website/guideline_repos/stard/items/12_index_test_reference_standard_cut_off_categories.md

 ---
 id: index-test-cut-offs-categories
-title: "12a.
-Index test cut-offs or categories"
+title: "12.
+Index test and reference standard cut-offs or categories"
+checklist:
+    text: |
+        12a.
+Definition of and rationale for test positivity cut-offs or result categories of the index test, distinguishing prespecified from exploratory.

+        12b.
+Definition of and rationale for test positivity cut-offs or result categories of the reference standard, distinguishing prespecified from exploratory.

 ---
 ## What to write

+12a.
 Definition of and rationale for test positivity cut-offs or result categories of the index test, distinguishing prespecified from exploratory.

+12b.
+Definition of and rationale for test positivity cut-offs or result categories of the reference standard, distinguishing prespecified from exploratory.

 ## Explanation

-(NB the explanation and example for items 12a and 12b are the same.)

 Test results in their original form can be dichotomous (positive vs negative), have multiple categories (as in high,